 GLEN JEAN, W.Va. -- More than one million visitors toured national park areas in southern West Virginia in 2012, spending more than $51 million during and supporting more than 685 jobs, according to a report released March 3, 2014, by the National Park Service.

-The three units of national park in southern West Virginia hosted 1,280,320 visitors who spent $51,466,744, acording to Trish Kicklighter, superintendent for the New River Gorge National River, the Bluestone National Scenic River, and the Gauley River National Recreation Area.
+The three units of national park in southern West Virginia hosted 1,280,320 visitors who spent $51,466,744, acording to Trish Kicklighter, superintendent for the New River Gorge National Park and Preserve, the Bluestone National Scenic River, and the Gauley River National Recreation Area.

 According to the report, 39 percent of visitor spending across the U.S. supported employment in restaurants, grocery and convenience stores, 27 percent supported employment through hotels, motels and B&Bs, 20 percent suppported employment through amusement and recreation.

 "National park tourism is a significant driver in the national economy," Kicklighter said in the press release, " returning $10 for every $1 invested in the National Park Service,

 "It’s a big factor in our local economy as well," she said.

 The peer-reviewed visitor-spending analysis which Kicklighter cited was conducted by Christopher Huber and Lynne Koontz, of the National Park Service, and Catherine Cullinane Thomas, of the U.S. Geological Survey.